utep-cs-systems-courses/project2-game-Li1Davey/project/README.md

 4) After you stop a song with S4, when you try to play the same song it will start from the beginning, not where you left off.

+5) To configure the C file to the msp430 type _make load_ on the console.
+To configure the assembly file to the msp430 type _make load2_ on the console.
+Please note that these files only change what language is used to switch what LED is off or on.